alexsoluweb/duplicated-sub-category-permalink-fixer/readme.md

 - Check for securities issues
 - Make this conform to Wordpress
-- Flush the rewrite rules into activation plugin
 - Bug testing
 - Any improvments
-- etc.
+- Push it to the Wordpress repository